 The CCC has a long-term, non-cancelable operating lease agreement for an office facility.
 The lease requires additional payments for operating expenses.
-Rent expense, including operating expenses, totaled \$797,057 and \$856,292 for the fiscal years ended September 30, 2020 and 2019, respectively.
-Future minimum rental payments consisted of the following as of September 30, 2020:
+Rent expense, including operating expenses, totaled \$796,461 and \$797,057 for the fiscal years ended September 30, 2021 and 2020, respectively.
+Future minimum rental payments consisted of the following as of September 30, 2021:

-2021 2022 \$ 647,852 682,138
+2022 2023 \$ 682,138 293,774 Total \$ 975,912

-2023 293,774

-Total \$ 1,623,764

-In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic, which continues to spread throughout the United States.
+In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic, which continues to spread throughout the world.
 While the disruption is expected to be temporary, there is uncertainty around the severity and duration.
 The CCC is actively managing the business to maintain its cash flow and management believes that the CCC has adequate liquidity to maintain services.